Facebook Agrees $52 Million Settlement with American Content Moderators

 How can we help?

 At Coleman Legal, we understand the negative impact that psychological trauma can have on your life, hence we are dedicated to pursuing the best possible results for our clients.
-Our dedicated team are highly experienced in the Content Moderator arena spearheading the first case of this nature with Chris Gray in Ireland who was diagnosed with Post-Traumatic Stress Disorder (PTSD) working as a content moderator in Facebook.
+Our dedicated team is highly experienced in the Content Moderator arena spearheading the first case of this nature with Chris Gray in Ireland who was diagnosed with Post-Traumatic Stress Disorder (PTSD) working as a content moderator on Facebook.
 We are also representing a group of content moderators living in Ireland and from abroad.

 If you have suffered damages and/or risks related to being a content moderator, or have any concerns that you would like us to address, please contact our team at Coleman Legal.
 With 24/7 client support, a compassionate litigation service, our highly experienced solicitors are ready to advise.